Budget, Jobs and the Economy

 Our nation faces a daunting fiscal challenge that can no longer be ignored.
-The federal government ran a staggering $680 billion deficit in 2013, bringing total government debt to more than $16.7 trillion.
-The deficit for 2014 is expected to add another half a trillion to our debt.
+The federal government ran a staggering $435 billion deficit in 2015, bringing the total government debt to more than $18 trillion.
 In addition to slowing economic growth and crowding out private investment, our financial situation is eroding people's faith in our economy and undermining the credibility of our government.
 It would be tragic to pass along such massive, unsustainable debt on to our children and grandchildren and leave them with a country that is poorer and less productive than the one their parents inherited.

 Moreover, if left unchecked, our runaway debt will eventually have to be paid for with trillions of dollars in tax increases.
 These tax increases will further hamper job creation and permanently lower the standard of living for all Americans.

-- Senator Toomey is a strong supporter of the Keystone Pipeline.
-Building the pipeline would create jobs and boost our access to oil.
-Unfortunately, President Obama has delayed approving the pipeline for several years.
+• Senator Toomey is a cosponsor of the Keystone XL Pipeline Approval Act.
+This legislation would allow the construction of a pipeline that would create jobs and boost our access to oil.
+Unfortunately, President Obama vetoed this legislation after it passed Congress with bipartisan support.

-- Senator Toomey supports bills that would end the administration's War on Coal.
-One such bill, the Coal Miner Employment and Domestic Energy Infrastructure Act (S. 831), introduced by Senator Coats, would stop the Secretary of the Interior from creating new regulations that hurt coal mine employment.
-Senator Toomey also supports resolution S. J Res 30 that would stop the EPA from creating new regulations that would prevent the construction of new coal power plants.
+• Senator Toomey supports bills that would end the administration's War on Coal.
+One such bill, the Coal Miner Employment and Domestic Energy Infrastructure Act (S. 831), would stop the Secretary of the Interior from creating new regulations that hurt coal mine employment.
+Senator Toomey also supports resolution S. J. Res.
+30 that would stop the EPA from creating new regulations that would prevent the construction of new coal power plants.

-- Senator Toomey supports efforts to end a mandate that forces the U.S. to waste 40 percent of the nation's corn crop for fuel.
-This regulation is endangering refineries in the Philadelphia area and could cost the state of Pennsylvania hundreds of jobs while raising fuel costs for consumers.
+• Senator Toomey supports efforts to end a mandate that forces the U.S. to waste 40 percent of the nation's corn crop for fuel.
+This regulation is endangering refineries in the Philadelphia area and could cost the state of Pennsylvania hundreds of jobs while raising fuel and food costs for consumers.